frida/frida-website/_posts/2018-05-05-frida-11-0-released.markdown

 - java: fix issue preventing *Java.registerClass()* during early instrumentation

+### Changes in 11.0.10

+- core: fix crash when enumerating imports/exports of ELF modules with an empty DT_GNU_HASH

 ### EOF

 So that's about it.
 If you didn't read about the Frida 10.8 release that